 Asking someone about their well-being is another way to greet someone.
 It is like saying hello but in a more caring expression.
 If you want to know how someone is doing in his/her life, you can ask How are you?
 (Kaip sekasi? / Kaip gyvuojate?).
 Lithuanians value friendship and relationships.
 That is why they need to know one’s well-being.

 - Ačiū, Gerai. – if you were asked this question, do not hesitate to reply.
 It is a nice and polite way.
 You can use this phrase to reply to this question.

 8. Long Time No See – Seniai Nesimatėm / Ilgai Nematytas

 After not seeing someone for a while, you can use this greeting to express your gladness to see someone again.

 Lithuanians are very hospitable.
 In fact, they are shown hospitality; they reciprocate it because, for them, it is a true friendship.

 Upon arriving in the country, you may also hear people asking for your name to welcome you formally.
 Here are some helpful words and phrases for that situation.

 Now that you have learned these words and phrases that Lithuanian use to greet somebody, it is now your turn to practice the right pronunciation to be understood more.
-You don't have to be too fluent at first.
-It will take time but learning Lithuanian or any other languages worldwide is really worth your time.
+You don’t have to be too fluent at first.
+It will take time, but learning Lithuanian or any other language worldwide is really worth your time.